4Sharif/Digital-Manager/README.md

 # Digital Management

-This management system is a Java-based desktop application built with Swing that allows users to store and manipulate employee records.
+This management system is a Java-based application built with Swing that allows users to store and manipulate employee records.
 Designed as a CRUD system, the application is ideal for small businesses or teams that need a lightweight, local employee record manager.

 ## Features